gbrabyn/laravel-forms/README.md

 The tutorial starts with an example form which you can use, submit and explore to your liking.
 It gives a general overview of the principles used in building the form then goes on to give detailed instructions.
-Instructions include details of applying complex validation rules to dynamic elements of the form.
+Instructions include making the form multi-lingual, using reCAPTCHA and details of applying complex validation rules to dynamic elements of the form.

 You can view the live website showing the tutorial at [laravel-forms.brabyn.info](https://laravel-forms.brabyn.info/) or install on